 CREDITS The student must complete at least 31 credits under Plan B (without thesis).
 Students may not earn more than 9 credits at the 400-level.

-1. All of the following courses (16 to 19 credits):

-PHM 819 Principles of Drug-Tissue Interactions 2

-PHM 822 Academic and Research Integrity 1

-PHM 830 Experimental Design and Data Analysis 3

-PHM 832 Applied Integrative Pharmacology Laboratory 3

-PHM 850 Communications for Biomedical Researchers 2

-PHM 895 Applied Project in Integrative Pharmacology 3 to 6

-or

-PHM 982 Capstone Literature Review 2

-2. Scien ce elect tives (as needed to total 31 credits for the degree):

-BLD 830 Concepts in Molecular Biology 2

-HM 803 Epidemiology and Public Health 3

-HM 806 Environmental Factors of Health 3

-HM 833 Introduction to Pharmaceutical Counterfeiting

-and Public Health 3

-PHM 430 Human Pharmacology 3

-PHM 431 Pharmacology of Drug Addiction 3

-PHM 450 Introduction to Chemical Toxicology 3

-PHM 461 Tropical Medicine Pharmacology 2

-PHM 483 Antimicrobial Chemotherapy 3

-PHM 813 Cardiovascular Pharmacology and Toxicology 3

-PHM 817 Neurotoxicology 2

-PHM 828 Concepts in Carcinogenesis 2

-PHM 829 Neuropharmacology 2

-PHM 831 Endocrine Pharmacology and Toxicology 2

-PHM 833 Gastro-Intestinal and Liver Pharmacology

-and Toxicology 2

-PHM 834 Respiratory Pharmacology 2

-PHM 835 Biopharmaceuticals: From Development

-to Manufacturing.
-3

-PHM 837 Autonomic Pharmacology 1

-PHM 840 Safety Pharmacology 2

-PHM 841 3

-~ VIVI 812 3

-3. Prote ssional electives (6 to 9 credits):

-BLD 842 Managing Biomedical Laboratory Operations 2

-РНМ 851 Intellectual Property and Patent Law for 0

-054 Biomedical Sciences 2

-PHIN 854 Leadership and Team-Building for Biomedical 0

-055 Research 2

-800 The Business of Biomedical Research Organizations 2

-007 2

-4 P TIVI Stude 000 Drug Development Process 3

-4. Slude a signif icant on the ich project that addresses a research theo

-a. a Siyilli reant, on-me-job project mat addresses a research, meo-

-auplieu problem in whole animal of organ level pharma-

-Davis cuminating in a written report, suitable for publication.

-rojects s must be pre-approved by the student's advisor.

-b. a significant literature-based research project culminating in a written literature review, suitable for publication.
-Topics must be pre-approved by the student's advisor.
+All of the following courses (16 to 19 credits): Principles of Drug-Tissue Interactions Academic and Research Integrity Experimental Design and Data Analysis PHM 819 PHM 822 PHM PHM 832 Applied Integrative Pharmacology Laboratory . . . . . .
+Communications for Biomedical Researchers . . . . . .
+PHM 850 PHM 895 Applied Project in Integrative Pharmacology . . . . . . . .
+982 Capstone Literature Review . . .
+PHM ves (as needed to total 31 credits for the degree): Science elec 830 803 BLD НМ Environmental Factors of Health.....
+HM 833 Introduction to Pharmaceutical Counterfeiting PHM 430 Pharmacology of Drug Addiction.
+Introduction to Chemical Toxicology 431 450 PHM PHM Tropical Medicine Pharmacology .....
+PHM 461 PHM 483 PHM 813 PHM 817 PHM 828 PHM PHM 831 Gastro-Intestinal and Liver Pharmacology and Toxicology Respiratory Pharmacology Biopharmaceuticals: From Development PHM 833 рнм 834 PHM 835 PHM 837 РНМ 840 PHM 841 VM 812 Professional Managing Biomedical Laboratory Operations . . . . . . . .
+BLD 842 PHM Intellectual Property and Patent Law for Biomedical Sciences Leadership and Team-Building for Biomedical PHM 854 PHM 855 РНМ 858 Students must complete one of the following: a significant, on-the-job project that addresses a research, theoretical or applied problem in whole animal or organ level pharmacology culminating in a written report, suitable for publication.
+Projects must be pre-approved by the student's advisor. a significant literature-based research project culminating in a written literature review, suitable for publication.
+Topics must be